The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

+The DG static solution is of course the most natural and obvious in the restframe of our elementary gravific source which eventually just appears to be a spherical mass at rest so the reader might wonder why we do not specialize from the begining to this most natural and trivial scenario allowing DG and GR to be completely indistinguishable so that all GR observational successes could be readily translated into DG successes.
+The answer is that we want to keep open the possibility of making predictions different from GR ones in the case the B=-1/A field could be solved for not only for the elementary perfect fluid element we have considered so far but also for an extended distribution of gravific sources in motion relative to each other.
+Departures are expected in the $\Phi_{4}$, $\Phi_{1}$, $V_{j}$ and $W_{j}$ sectors of the theory. \begin{itemize} \item $\Phi_{1}$

+The relevance of the kinetic term $\Phi_{1}$ even for a microscopic extended and composite object such as a nucleon seems insured for if all kinetic terms were absent, these could not contribute to the gravific mass of the nucleon.

-In a previous version of this article the kinetic $\Phi_{1}$ was absent so all kinetic terms were absent in the DG solution which meant another departure from GR predictions.
-However we have just learned that the mass of the proton was recently successfully (with good precision) computed and is the total rest energy mostly determined by internal energies of the partons (QCD terms, and kinetic terms), the quark masses contribution remaining very small.
+As a matter of fact, we have just learned that the mass of the proton was recently successfully (with good precision) computed and is the total rest energy mostly determined by internal energies of the partons (QCD and kinetic terms), the quark masses contribution remaining very small.
 Since the equality of gravific and inertial mass is well tested for baryonic matter, it would be dangerous to forget the $\Phi_{1}$ contribution to the gravific mass in DG.
 However since we were not informed about the exact actual contribution of kinetic terms to the proton mass, we cannot exclude that $\Phi_{1}$ be absent in DG.

-Remains the absence of the momentum source terms which possible consequences will be explored in the next section.
-The Strong Equivalence Principle, as in any background dependent theory is menaced (see in Ref.~\refcite{Will} the discussion of Rosen's Ref.~\refcite{Ros} bimetric theory for instance).
-However it seems that our framework successfully passes all present PN tests so far.